openmas-ai/openmas/examples/legacy/README_MCP.md

-# MCP Integration with SimpleMAS
+# MCP Integration with OpenMAS

-This document explains how to use the Anthropic MCP SDK (Model Context Protocol) with SimpleMAS.
+This document explains how to use the Anthropic MCP SDK (Model Context Protocol) with OpenMAS.

 ## Overview

 The MCP SDK from Anthropic provides a client and server implementation for the Model Context Protocol (MCP), which enables AI models to access various capabilities like tools, resources, and prompts.

-SimpleMAS provides adapters to use MCP with SimpleMAS agents:
+OpenMAS provides adapters to use MCP with OpenMAS agents:

 - `McpStdioCommunicator`: Communicator for connecting to MCP services over stdin/stdout
 - `McpSseCommunicator`: Communicator for connecting to MCP services over HTTP/SSE
-- `McpServerWrapper`: Wrapper for hosting MCP servers within SimpleMAS agents
+- `McpServerWrapper`: Wrapper for hosting MCP servers within OpenMAS agents

 ## Installation